rozinasaf/PageRank/README.md

-When crawler finished, the program runs an implementation of PageRank algorithm.
+When crawler finished, the program runs my implementation of PageRank algorithm.